 The early Sports Days were held in the Dunlevie courtyard with spectators on the top verandas, later moving to the new sports grounds on Wakefield Street.
 As the school grew, a larger venue was needed and over the following years it moved to various locations: Adelaide Oval, University Oval, Mercedes College Oval, CBC Oval, Rostrevor College Oval, Kensington Sports Field, Norwood Oval and eventually settling at Santos Stadium at Mile End.

-There has always been fierce competition between the houses of St Anne’s (white), St Clare’s (purple), St Margaret’s (yellow) and St Teresa’s (green).
+There has always been fierce competition between the houses of St Anne’s (purple), St Clare’s (white), St Margaret’s (yellow) and St Teresa’s (green).
 Prior to 1947, St Teresa’s was known as St Barbara’s.
 There have been many house mascots over the years, with the current mascots being:

 St Margaret’s – Dragon Mascot

 It is said St Margaret was swallowed by a dragon, from which she escaped alive whilst holding the cross

 St Clare did not eat meat and is from Italy.
 The Maremmana Bull is native to Italy and doesn’t eat meat

 St Teresa’s – Lion Mascot

 St Teresa was known for being very courageous just like the lion